eto1302/File-Organizer/README.md

 If you want to close the application, just right-click on the icon and select "Close".

 I recommend using the app as a start-up application, which would organize your files while you are using your device.
+In order to do so, add a shortcut to "run.bat" into shell:startup folder.
 ## Contributing

 Contributions are welcome!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.